echo-webkom/cenv/README.md

 Add one or more of the following `@tags` above a field:

+- `public`: Marks the field as public.
+The value will be included in the schema.
+This is for required static values.
 - `required`: Marks the field as required.
 The field has to be present, and have a non-empty value.
 - `length [number]`: Requires a specified length for the fields value.